 Cerulean Mastercard Reviews

-Overall, reviews are mixed, with some users saying the high fees made the cards a bad choice and others reporting that the cards helped them build their credit.
+Some users do say the high fees made the cards a bad choice, while others report that the cards helped them build credit.

 For example, these positive reviewers had good things to say about their card issued by Continental Finance, with one reviewer reporting they received a $300 credit limit increase after the first six months.